Enrolment is personal at Andale

 FAQs

-Andale School supports students with complex learning needs.
 Many students come to Andale because their learning needs cannot be met in their current education setting.
-Please refer to the Enrolment Criteria.
+Andale supports students who have learning and language difficulties.
+Although we have students with autism spectrum disorder, we are not an autism specific school.
+Please refer to the Enrolment Criteria for more detailed information.

 How many students are in each class?